-If you’re familiar with Health Enhancement Systems, you know we’re big believers in teams for boosting participation and enhancing wellness program success.
+If you’re familiar with HES, you know we’re big believers in teams for boosting participation and enhancing wellness program success.
 In fact, we’ve built social support elements into our campaigns long before it was a trend.

 But the emphasis on teams for all manner of project work within wellness and other HR initiatives can produce exactly the opposite of results you’re hoping for.
 The goal for bringing the team together in the first place — to solve a problem or take advantage of an opportunity — can get lost when: